laravel/docs/redis.md

         // ...
     ],

-In addition to the default `host`, `port`, `database`, and `password` server configuration options, Predis supports additional [connection parameters](https://github.com/nrk/predis/wiki/Connection-Parameters) that may be defined for each of your Redis servers.
+In addition to the default configuration options, Predis supports additional [connection parameters](https://github.com/nrk/predis/wiki/Connection-Parameters) that may be defined for each of your Redis servers.
 To utilize these additional configuration options, add them to your Redis server configuration in your application's `config/database.php` configuration file:

     'default' => [
         'url' => env('REDIS_URL'),